rackerlabs/support-how-to/content/how-to/cloud-backup/cloud-backup-faq/index.md

-To resolve this error, ensure that you do not delete the **z_DO_NOT_DELETE_CloudBackup** container in your Cloud Files account because it is used for backups.
+To resolve this error, ensure that you do not delete the **z_DO_NOT_DELETE_CloudBackup** container in your Cloud Files account because backups use it.
 If you accidentally delete this container, [contact Rackspace Support](https://www.rackspace.com/support).

 ------------------------------------------------------------------------